demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 ### azure-ad-identity-protection-risky-user-dismiss
 ***
-Dismiss the risk of one or more riskyUser objects.
+Dismisses the risk of one or more riskyUser objects.
 This action sets the targeted user's risk level to none.

 #### Base Command